pi-lar/neuropil/doc/source/knowhow.rst

 .. _neuropil_knowhow:

-If you are interested in some theoretical background of neuropil, then looking at these papers/publications may provide some further informations:
+If you are interested in some theoretical background of neuropil, then looking at these papers/publications may provide some further information:

 Links for DHT (distributed hash tables)